Red5/red5-eclipse-plugin/README.md

-red5plugin
+red5plugin (Forked from https://github.com/Red5/red5-eclipse-plugin )
 ==========

 Red5 Integration for Eclipse

-Building the plugin
+## Download & Build the plugin

+1. Download the latest JEE eclipse (I use LUNA).
+2. Download the repository files as zip / clone the project to your machine.
+3. Import the project to your eclipse : Import -> Existing projects to workspace -> Select root directory -> {browse locate the downloaded repository folder}
+4. Clean project anf make sure you dont have any errors showing.
+Warnings are ok.

-Installing the plugin to your Eclipse IDE
+## Installing the plugin to your Eclipse IDE

 ![Exporting plugin files](/screenshots/screen1.jpg?raw=true "Export - Getting ready !!")